fungiboletus/mcp_cafe/README.md

 The default model is `gemma3`, but you can change it to any model you want by setting the `MCP_CAFE_MODEL` environment variable.

+You can configure the Ollama endpoint by setting the `MCP_CAFE_OLLAMA_ENDPOINT` environment variable.
+The default is `http://localhost:11434`.

 ## Licence

 Café is licensed under the [WTFPL](https://www.wtfpl.net/) licence.